The cost of loyalty: NSW energy users can be charged 31% more by failing to shop around

-The latest NSW Independent Pricing and Regulatory Tribune (IPART) review of the competitiveness of the retail energy market has revealed the extent customers are being punished for failing to shop for better deals between retailers.
+The NSW Independent Pricing and Regulatory Tribune (IPART) review of the competitiveness of the retail energy market has revealed the extent customers are being punished for failing to shop for better deals between retailers.

 NSW SMEs and households are able to choose their electricity and gas plan from multiple retailers competing on different tariff rates, charges and discount incentives.